 How much one makes in the Import-Export industry as a linguist?

-With a combination of your language skills and marketing skills like MBA in international marketing, you can become an international salesperson negotiating deals between cross-border businesses.
-The salary is lucrative even for freshers.
+With a combination of your language skills and marketing skills like an MBA in international marketing, you can become an international salesperson negotiating deals between cross-border businesses.
+The salary is lucrative, even for freshers.
 It ranges between 6 to 8 lakh, and with experience, the sky is the limit!
 Additionally, you’ll have plenty of chances to travel abroad.

 Different Foreign Language Roles that Attract Good Salary